martinjaros/thesis/sources/3-video.md

 specific device drivers should be enabled by their respective options.
 V4L2 is the latest revision and is the most widespread video interface throughout Linux, drives are available from most hardware manufactures and usually mainlined or available as patches.
-The [Linux Media Infrastructure API][v4l2api][@LinuxTV] is a well documented interface shared by all devices.
+The [Linux Media Infrastructure API][v4l2api] [@LinuxTV] is a well documented interface shared by all devices.
 It provides abstraction layer for various device implementations, separating the platform details from the applications.
 Each video device has its device file and is controlled via *ioctl* calls.
-For streaming standard I/O functions are supported, but the memory mapping is preferred, this allows passing only pointers between the application and the kernel, instead of unnecessary copying the data around.
+For streaming, standard I/O functions are supported, but the memory mapping is preferred, this allows passing only pointers between the application and the kernel, instead of unnecessary copying the data around.
+Available *ioctl* calls are:

 **Name**                       **Description**
 ------------------------------ ----------------